Frequently Asked Questions

 What should I do to prepare for my procedure?

 There’s no prep required.
 Leaving your eyebrows alone for a week (no tweezing, waxing or otherwise removing the hair) is preferred.
-Please refrain from injectibles in the treatment area and do not take any aspirin, 2 weeks prior to the procedure.
+Please refrain from injectibles in the treatment area and do not take any aspirin, or vitamins 2 weeks prior to the procedure.

 What should I do after the procedure?